MrEasonYang/hexo-theme-even/README.md

 - Support Twitter card.
 - Support Sogou/Shenma site verifications.
 - Able to add a sitemap link in the footer.
+- Use h1 tag instead of h2 on index to optimize SEO.

 ## Screenshots
 ![even-screenshots](https://ahonn-me.oss-cn-beijing.aliyuncs.com/images/55iw9.png)